 What is a Micron Rating?

-To understand what a micron rating is we first need to understand what a micron is.
+To understand what a micron rating is, we first need to understand what a micron is.
 A micron is short for micrometer or one millionth of a meter.
-Now that’s a very tiny unit of measure!

 The Difference Between Nominal and Absolute Micron Rating

-Filters work in different ways to filter contaminants.
+Filters work in different ways in order to filter different contaminants.
 The amount that will get removed during water filtration depends on whether a nominal or absolute filter is used.

 Carbon filters can be considered nominal rated filters.

 Just as it's name would signify, an absolute micron rating retains 100% of particulate at a specified micron rating.
 Test conditions for these are more defined, including: particle size, pressure, concentration, and detection method used to identify the contaminant.